 The field of predictive demand forecasting continues to evolve rapidly, driven by advancements in technology and data analytics.
 Let’s take a glimpse into some future trends that will shape the landscape of demand forecasting.

-The Impact of AI on Demand Forecasting
+The Influence of AI on Demand Forecasting

 Artificial Intelligence (AI) is poised to revolutionize the field of demand forecasting.
 AI-powered algorithms can process vast amounts of data in real-time, enabling businesses to make accurate predictions at a granular level.
 These algorithms can detect intricate patterns and generate forecasts that were previously unattainable.